ramzes1401ss3/cesbo-www/en/docs/astra-5-64/adapter/advanced.md

 **Signal in dBm** - output signal level in dBm.
 For adapters TBS, the driver parameter must be set to `esno=1` in the file `/etc/modprobe.d/tbsfe.conf`.
 DVB adapters with demodulator CXD2820R transmit the value of the signal level in dBm by default

-**Scale DD MaxS8 SNR** - кcorrection of signal level display for DD MaxS8 adapters
+**Scale DD MaxS8 SNR** - correction of signal level display for DD MaxS8 adapters

 **CA DELAY** - delay, in seconds, before sending channel information to the conditional access module